Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Methodology

 \subsection{Data processing}

 During the experiments, we recorded the contact forces, finger accelerations, and the input voltage signal after modulation for analysis, as shown in Figure~\ref{fig: Raw data}(a).
-The finger's active exploration was, in general, not exactly a straight line; this generated lateral forces, which were primarily recorded by the force sensor's y-axis and partially along the x-axis.
+The finger's active exploration generally did not follow a perfectly straight path (see Figure~\ref{fig: Finger_trajectory}).
+The resulting lateral forces were primarily captured along the force sensor's y-axis, with partial contributions along the x-axis.
 To capture the generated friction forces accurately, we transformed the two-dimensional lateral force data into a single dimension in the frequency domain~\cite{landin2010dimensional}, extracting the friction signal as shown in Figure~\ref{fig: Raw data}(b).
-Similarly, the accelerometer's x-axis primarily recorded the lateral finger vibrations along the finger exploration direction.
+Similarly, the accelerometer captured finger vibrations caused by friction along its three axes, with the x-axis primarily recording lateral vibrations in the direction of finger exploration and residuals along the y and z axes.
 To align the accelerometer axes with the force sensor axes, we multiplied two rotation matrices: one along the x-axis at $155^{\circ}$ and another along the y-axis at $180^{\circ}$, accounting for the inverse orientation of the accelerometer on the y-axis and the finger exploration angle of $60^{\circ}$.
-After multiplying the raw sensor readings by $9.8 m/s^2$ for conversion to a true acceleration signal, we integrated the signals in time to obtain the velocity data, as shown in Figure~\ref{fig: Raw data}(c).
+After converting raw sensor readings to true acceleration values by multiplying them by $9.8 m/s^2$, we applied the DFT321 algorithm~\cite{landin2010dimensional} to reduce the 3D signals and obtain the resultant acceleration along the exploration direction.
+This signal was then integrated over time to obtain the velocity data, as shown in Figure~\ref{fig: Raw data}(c).

 From the input voltage signal (amplitude modulated), the friction force, and the finger vibration signal, we extracted sections to identify mathematical models.
 We used the friction data as a reference and set a threshold condition to determine when the participants made a finger sweep from left to right.
 If the friction force was above its mean value, then the participant would sweep from left to right.
 Next, we found the start and end indices of all the left-to-right sweeps made by the participants.
 We then averaged a particular sweep's start and end index to find its middle index.
 We proceeded to extract samples of 1999 long to the left and 2000 long to the right of the middle index.
 By using the time stamps of the 4000 samples long data, we extracted the corresponding data sections from the amplitude-modulated signal and the finger vibration signal as shown by the highlighted sections in Figure~\ref{fig: Raw data}.
 We selected the sample size of 4000 because it is a multiple of the sampling rate 20~kHz, which ensures all test sinusoidal frequencies appear in the Fourier transform.
 Additionally, at the maximum sliding speed of 100~mm/s, the recorded data was 7500 samples long, so we used 4000 samples for consistency across all exploration conditions.